SolomonPerkins/lucene-poc/README.md

 # LucenePoc
+An Angular POC of the open source Apache Lucene project.
+Testing the capabilities of the full text search and indexing feature of the Lucene project.

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.